scality/cloudserver/docs/GETTING_STARTED.rst

 ~~~~~~~~~~~~

 Building and running the Scality Zenko CloudServer requires node.js 6.9.5 and
-npm v3 .
+yarn v3 .
 Up-to-date versions can be found at
 `Nodesource <https://github.com/nodesource/distributions>`__.

 Clone source code